 The age of the earth – fossils – challenge to James Ussher’s 1650 calculation of 4004

 years!
-E.g. Halley from salt in the sea, Buffon from evolution of species, Lehmann
+E.g. Halley from salt in the sea, Buffon from evolution of species,

-million years old.
+than a million years old.
 The

 Biology and medicine: